mezhanglei/react-dragger-sort/README.md

 - The `DraggableArea` component creates the drag and drop area and the `DraggerItem` component gives the child element the ability to drag and drop without changing the original style of the element
 - The `DraggableAreaGroup` class component makes it possible to create multiple `DraggableArea`, and drag and drop between different areas, making cross-area dragging simple.
 - The drag and drop sort implementation results in a complete dependency on the external `state` data source.
-- The `onDragMove` event is provided and can be relied upon to animate custom dom operations for specific scenes

 # Matters